Detective Chinatown 2: Plot

-Qin Feng (Liu Haoran) thought he was going to attend his distant uncle Tang Ren's (Wang Baoqiang) wedding, which turned out to be a hoax.
+Qin Feng thought he was going to attend his distant uncle Tang Ren's wedding, which turned out to be a hoax.
 Tang Ren had deceived Qin Feng to come to New York for another purpose.

-The godfather of Chinatown, Uncle Qi (Kenneth Tsang), gathered the world's best detectives from an app called Crimaster (which allows real detectives to upload their cases for the online community to solve them) and sets up a competition to locate his grandson's killer within one week for a reward of five million dollars.
+The godfather of Chinatown, Uncle Qi, gathered the world's best detectives from an app called Crimaster (which allows real detectives to upload their cases for the online community to solve them) and sets up a competition to locate his grandson's killer within one week for a reward of five million dollars.
 His grandson Jason was found in a temple with his heart torn out and an unknown symbol on a table near him.

 Unexpectedly, Qin Feng, the world's second-top detective and the world's third-top detective noticed another similar murder in the Hudson River one week before the investigation began.
 A white woman was also killed but lost her kidney.
 The two men pulled out surveillance videos of the two crime scenes and found that a man appeared at both crime scenes.
-They identify the man as Song Yi (Xiao Yang).
+They identify the man as Song Yi.
 However, after observing that Song Yi is right-handed, Qin Feng concludes that he could not be the killer since evidence suggests that the killer is left-handed.
 While Qin Feng and Tang Ren knew that Song Yi was not the killer, this was not everyone else's consensus, and so the duo had to clear Song Yi's name and find the real killer.